Introduction

 Generally, the pH and electrical conductivity (EC) are the two most important parameters for water quality analysis.
 When a pH colour strip is dipped into alkaline or acidic water the colour changes as shown below:

-A pH meter is an equipment by which we can measure the pH level of any solution.
+1. pH meter is an equipment by which we can measure the pH level of any solution.
 It consists of a display unit and electrode.
-When the electrode is dipped into a solution, it shows the pH value.
+When the electrode is inserted into the solution the display unit shows the pH value.
+Ideally, the pH of the soil and water has to be 6-6.5 and that of the nutrient solution should be 5.6-6.5.
+For accurate data collection, the pH meter, like all other equipment, should be calibrated beforehand.
+It is more accurate than the pH colour strip.
+(Fig. 1.3)

 Fig. 1.4: Digital Electrical Conductivity (EC) meter

-Practical Exercise - Activity 1
+Practical Exercise

 Collection of water samples for quality testing